pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

     > The `${version}` in this document represents the version of TiDB Operator, such as `v1.2.0-beta.2`.
 You can check the currently supported version using the `helm search repo -l tidb-operator` command.
     > If the command output does not include the latest version, update the repo using the `helm repo update` command.
 For details, refer to [Configure the Help repo](tidb-toolkit.md#configure-the-helm-repo).

-2. Get the `values.yaml` file of the `tidb-operator` chart that you want to install:
+2. Get the `values.yaml` file of the `tidb-operator` chart for the new version of TiDB Operator.

     {{< copyable "shell-regular" >}}